eclipse-tractusx/sig-release/docs/tractus-x-release.md

 ### Operational steps to conclude the TX release

-Pre-requisites
+#### Pre-requisites

-!!!
-If the last release, approved by the Eclipse Foundation, is more than a year old, you have to initiate a new release on the Eclipse Tractus-X Project page at least a week prior to the planned release date (see the Release steps)
+- __!!!__ If the last release, approved by the Eclipse Foundation, is more than a year old, you have to initiate a new release on the [Eclipse Tractus-X Project page](https://projects.eclipse.org/projects/automotive.tractusx) at least a week prior to the planned release date (see the [Release steps](#release-steps))
-•	Helm chart versions and app versions for all products intended for the release
+- Helm chart versions and app versions for all products intended for the release
-•	An official announcement text highlighting release features, vital for the announcement email
+- An official announcement text highlighting release features, vital for the announcement email
-•	An optional official announcement image usable for the Eclipse Tractus-X Project page
+- An optional official announcement image usable for the Eclipse Tractus-X Project page

+#### Release Steps

-1. Verify the presence of all helm chart versions in the release helm repository
+- Verify the presence of all helm chart versions in the release helm repository
-1. Verify all referenced links are working (documentation, kits, etc.)
+- Verify all referenced links are working (documentation, kits, etc.)
-1. Create a Pull Request with the new changelog entry
+- Create a Pull Request with the new changelog entry
-1. Gather feedback and proceed with the merge
+- Gather feedback and proceed with the merge
-1. Create a GitHub release and incorporate the new changelog entry
+- Create a GitHub release and incorporate the new changelog entry
-1. Insert the new changelog entry under versions on the eclipse-tractusx changelog page
+- Insert the new changelog entry under versions on the [eclipse-tractusx changelog page](https://eclipse-tractusx.github.io/CHANGELOG/)
-1. Register a new Tractus-X Release on the Eclipse Tractus-X Project page (Navigate to the Create new release button/link on the right side)
+- Register a new Tractus-X Release on the [Eclipse Tractus-X Project page](https://projects.eclipse.org/projects/automotive.tractusx) (Navigate to the Create new release button/link on the right side)
-1. Modify the Download section on the Eclipse Tractus-X Project page via the Downloads, Software Repositories, and Marketplace -> Downloads Message section
+- Modify the Download section on the [Eclipse Tractus-X Project page](https://projects.eclipse.org/projects/automotive.tractusx) via the Downloads, Software Repositories, and Marketplace -> Downloads Message section
-1. Compose an email to the tractusx-dev mailing list announcing the new release
+- Compose an email to the [tractusx-dev mailing list](mailto:tractusx-dev@eclipse.org) announcing the new release
-      Example:
+- Example:

 ```
 Subject line: [tractusx-dev] Announcing Tractus-X 24.03 - Latest Release Now Available 🎉